 - Common goods carriers

 - Persons with restrictively endorsed traveler’s checks

-Monetary instruments subject to reporting and currency seizure for failure to report include the following:
+Monetary instruments inclined to report and currency seizure for failure to report include the following:

-- Negotiable instruments, such as checks, promissory notes, and money orders in bearer form, endorsed without restriction, or made to a fictitious payee, or in transferable form
+- Negotiable instruments, like promissory notes, money orders, and checks in bearer format, endorsed without restriction or made to a fictitious payee or in transferable type

 - Incomplete instruments that omit the name of the payee